Topzle Topzle

 Massachusetts

-each elector chosen by voters statewide; however, if no candidate wins majority, state legislature appoints electors from top ten candidates
+each elector chosen by voters statewide; however, if no candidate wins a majority, state legislature appoints electors from top ten candidates

 New Hampshire